amaro0/nest-cqrs-example/README.md

 No, it's not possible to do so because:
 - Nest busses(command bus, event bus and query bus) are implemented as rxjs Observable stream
 - Lambda internals do not await for Observables and `contextWaitForEmptyEventLoop` does nothing in this case
-- After testing, it turned out that lambda quits before processing of some events
+- After testing, it turned out that lambda quits before all events are processed and busses are empty